-- A local market organised in a regional scale - Wide and open participation of many farmers and firms (most of them SMEs), Region of Split and public and private organizations. - A market governmental system simple, low-cost and of easy access mainly through the adoption of presumptive informatic tools.
+- A local market organised in a regional scale - Wide and open participation of many farmers and firms (most of them SMEs), PAs and public and private organizations. - A system for market government which is simple, low-cost and of easy to access mainly through the presumptive software tools.

-The adoption of the abovementioned criteria and their easy friendly use and implementation allow a proactive role of Region of Split, and a broad participation of the whole civil society.
+The adoption of the abovementioned criteria and their easy friendly use and implementation allow a proactive role of local PAs, and a broad participation of the whole civil society.